-In a bowl, stir together the flour, baking soda and ¼ teaspoon salt.
+In a bowl, stir together the flour, baking powder and ¼ teaspoon salt.
 Whisk in the ice water to make a thick batter.
 Don’t over mix this, it’s okay if there are still some lumps.
 Drop in a few pieces of hearts of palm and transfer them to the hot oil.
 Work in batches to avoid dropping the temp of the oil.
 Fry, flipping once if necessary, for a couple of minutes until they are golden brown then remove them to the paper-towel lined plate to drain.

 Serve all the fixings on top of warmed tortillas with a drizzle of sauce on top and a sprinkling of fresh cilantro and a slice of lime on the side.

 This post contains affiliate links which help offset the cost of running this blog with no additional cost to you.